deadlydog/deadlydog.github.io/_posts/2013-05-16-powershell-functions-to-get-an-xml-node-and-get-and-set-an-xml-elements-value-even-when-the-element-does-not-already-exist.md

 </pre>
 </div>

-&#160;

 So if the node doesn’t exist (i.e. is $null), I return $null instead of trying to access the non-existent element.

-So by default this Get-XmlNode function uses the xml’s root namespace, which is what we want 95% of the time.&#160; It also takes a NodeSeparatorCharacter that defaults to a period.&#160; While Googling for answers I saw that many people use the the syntax “$fileContents/package/metadata/version” instead of “$fileContents.package.metadata.version”.&#160; I prefer the dot notation, but for those who like the slash just override the NodeSeparatorCharacter with a slash.
+So by default this Get-XmlNode function uses the xml’s root namespace, which is what we want 95% of the time.
+It also takes a NodeSeparatorCharacter that defaults to a period.
+While Googling for answers I saw that many people use the the syntax “$fileContents/package/metadata/version” instead of “$fileContents.package.metadata.version”.
+I prefer the dot notation, but for those who like the slash just override the NodeSeparatorCharacter with a slash.

 <font color="#00ff00"><Update></font>

-Later I found that I also wanted the ability to return back multiple xml nodes; that is, if multiple “version” elements were defined I wanted to get them all, not just the first one.&#160; This is simple; instead of using .SelectSingleNode() we can use .SelectNodes().&#160; In order to avoid duplicating code, I broke the code to get the Xml Namespace Manager and Fully Qualified Node Path out into their own functions.&#160; Here is the rewritten code, with the new Get-XmlNodes function:
+Later I found that I also wanted the ability to return back multiple xml nodes; that is, if multiple “version” elements were defined I wanted to get them all, not just the first one.
+This is simple; instead of using .SelectSingleNode() we can use .SelectNodes().
+In order to avoid duplicating code, I broke the code to get the Xml Namespace Manager and Fully Qualified Node Path out into their own functions.
+Here is the rewritten code, with the new Get-XmlNodes function:

 <div id="scid:C89E2BDB-ADD3-4f7a-9810-1B7EACF446C1:8b5955e6-e281-457a-8df0-b2aca9ba40d1" class="wlWriterEditableSmartContent" style="float: none; padding-bottom: 0px; padding-top: 0px; padding-left: 0px; margin: 0px; display: inline; padding-right: 0px">
   <pre style=white-space:normal>